Mar 19, 2020

 What is Deep Dish Pizza?

+Deep-dish pizza is layered in reverse order of NY-style pizza and made much much thicker, more like a pie.
+The dough is pressed into a pan (or a seasoned cast-iron skillet) followed by the toppings (in this case the pepperoni and sausage), then the chunky tomato sauce.
 I finish mine with a dusting of Parmesan cheese just before serving.
 It’s layered this way to prevent the cheese from burning due to the extended cooking time needed to fully cook the thicker pizza dough.

-How is This Pizza Layered?
+How is Deep Dish Pizza Layered?

 • Dough pressed into a pan